corey-noel/melee-fixes/general.md

 * Many non-item wielding characters (not Link, YL, or Peach) have had their item throws redone or buffed

-* No hitstun knockback (characters not going into hitstun when hit by vertically launching moves that deal less than 7% during knockdown) removed for moves that hit stronger than the knockdown/tumble threshold.
+* No hitstun knockback (characters not going into hitstun when hit by vertically launching moves that deal less than 7% during knockdown, aka that weird thing that happens with Falco shine and Pikachu down smash) removed for moves that hit stronger than the knockdown/tumble threshold.
 Maintained for moves that hit weaker than this threshold, allowing for jab resets to still be escaped

 * Threshold for breaking crouch cancel unchanged, but the amount it reduces hitstun by decreased